Skip to main content

 View Node details

-Standard kubectl get nodes output does not include CoreWeave-specific metadata such as instance type, reservation status, ncore version, and Node state.
+Standard kubectl get nodes output doesn’t include CoreWeave-specific metadata such as instance type, reservation status, ncore version, and Node state.
 Use the CoreWeave Intelligent CLI (cwic) or a custom kubectl command to view these details.
+The following sections describe both approaches.

 Use CoreWeave Intelligent CLI